ogechivivian/http_server/README.md

 * Step 1: Clone the project ` git clone https://github.com/ogechivivian/http_server.git`
 * Step 2: Open in a code editor  i.e vscode, notepad ++ ....
 * Step 3: Launch the following command ` $ ruby http_server.rb `  to start the application on port 80
-* Step 4: Launch the browser and access the application on  `http://localhost:80` or `http://localhost:80/checkhealth`
+* Step 4: Launch the browser and access the application on  `http://localhost:80` or `http://localhost:80/healthcheck`

 ### Building a Docker image with the Dockerfile
 There is a Dockerfile located at the base directory.
 Run the following command from the tterminal to build a docker image `docker build -t {nameoftherepository}:version .` the -t flag is to tag the image
-After a successful docker build view the image with `docker images`.\
-To start and test the image run `docker run -it -p 80:80 imagename` this will start a docker container and expose it on port 80 and can be accessible from the browser `http://localhost:80` or `http://localhost:80/checkhealth`.
-This can be tested on the terminal using the curl command `curl -v http://localhost:80`

 ### Push the image to an Image Registry
 The Image on the local machine can be pushed to an Image registry using the `docker push` command.